 A UVM test usually contains one or several sequences which are finally broken down into streams of UVM sequence items (a.k.a transactions) and passed to UVM drivers.
 UVM drivers are normally used for toggle and sample pads of DUT, meaning that they also contain the STIL information passing through.
 In fact, as to be demonstrated in this paper, the UVM drivers are the best supplier of STIL information.

-With the precondition that any pad drive and sample are controlled by a UVM driver, which enforces no direct pad connection in the testbench, simply by collecting all STIL information from the drivers and then writing them out according to the time stamp of STIL information, we can obtain complete test vectors of a certain UVM test when the simulation finishes.
+With the precondition that any pad drive and sample are controlled by a UVM driver, which enforces no direct pad connection in the testbench (except for clock pads), simply by collecting all STIL information from the drivers and then writing them out according to the time stamp of STIL information, we can obtain complete test vectors of a certain UVM test when the simulation finishes.

 Thus, we can divide the pads of an SoC into the following types for DFT functional simulation: